This post may contain affiliate links. Please see my full Disclosure Policy for details.

 Using themed water bottle labels is a simple way to add an extra touch to the party table without spending a lot of money.
 As a matter of fact, you can get these MARVEL Avengers water bottle labels for free right now!
 Just click the link to download your own watermark-free printable PDF.

 For party favors, I think I have stumbled across a wonderful, simple,

-You can find all of these party supplies at Walmart!
+I found all of these party supplies at Walmart, but I’m sure they can be found online or in your local party store as well.
 If you have any of the toys, you can play all sorts of cool Avengers party games.
 Check those out here!